RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 • Minoxidil foam.
 This 5% strength foam can be easily distributed onto the scalp.
 And remember, all the studies show that 5% formulation is where you’ll see the biggest difference.

 • Volumizing shampoo and conditioner.
 Regardless of which hair loss treatment you try, the right hair care can make a difference, too.
-Keeping your scalp clean and healthy is the foundation to healthy hair.
+Keeping your scalp clean and healthy is the foundation for healthy hair.
 A volumizing shampoo and conditioner will give limp strands some height and body.

 If you’re feeling a little overwhelmed, no sweat.
 An easy (and free) hair consultation will give you an expert-backed recommendation quickly.